wya-team/flutter_wya/flutter_hardware/native_permissions/example/README.md

-# nativepermissions_example
+# native_permissions_example

-Demonstrates how to use the nativepermissions plugin.
+Demonstrates how to use the native_permissions plugin.

 ## Getting Started